ETS-Android1/ScheduleManagementApp-COMP3350-A03-Group7/i3_worksheet.md

 Discuss a Feature or User Story that was cut/re-prioritized
 ============================================
-### De-prioritize User story(show details of single event view, swipe left to remove,sorting event by date) and prioritize User story(show list of all event).
+### De-prioritize User story (show details of single event view, swipe left to remove, sorting event by date) and prioritize User story (show list of all event).
-this is because we were integrate database into our app and all developed feature was not functioning as expected.
-So we have to de-prioritize all the future feature and re-prioritized some of our earlier feature.
+This is because we were integrating the database into our app and not all developed features were functioning as expected.
+So we had to de-prioritize all the future features and re-prioritize some of our earlier features.

 When did you change the priority of a Feature or User Story?
 Why was it re-prioritized?
 Provide a link to the Feature or User Story.
 This can be from any